giria/guides/security/README.md

 * Use a unique password for every account you create.
 * Use a tool like [pwgen](https://github.com/jbernard/pwgen) or [1password](https://agilebits.com/onepassword) to generate random passwords.
+* Use a tool like GnuPG to encrypt passwords if you need to share them with somebody.

 Accepting Passwords
 -------------------